Use Shifts to manage work schedules

 - For example, if a teammate’s shift is 9am to 5pm daily and they decide to work late and toggle themselves back online, they will remain available until 5pm the next day, unless they manually mark themselves as out-of-office again.

 Will rules assign to me when off shift?

 - All auto-assigning rules behavior abide by the teammate’s shift within that Workspace.

-- For example, when a teammate is off shift for Team A but on shift in Team B, any responses they receive that originated in a team inbox in Team A will cause that thread to become unassigned and returned to that team inbox.
-In Team B, responses will continue to be assigned to the teammate.
+- For example, when a teammate is off shift for Workspace A but on shift in Workspace B, any responses they receive that originated in a shared inbox in Workspace A will cause that thread to become unassigned and returned to that shared inbox.
+In Workspace B, responses will continue to be assigned to the teammate.

 Do all teammates need to be on a shift?

 No. Teammates do not need to belong to a shift.
 If a teammate does not belong to a shift, they can continue to manually set their availability/out of office status.
-Their analytics will be calculated based on Team business hours.
+Their analytics will be calculated based on Workspace or inbox business hours.

 Brady Patrick Hi Brady!
 So glad you're enjoying Shifts so far.
 We do have a Shifts API now that you can leverage to automatically update your shifts without any manual intervention: https://dev.frontapp.com/reference/shifts-1.
 Other than that, we currently don't have anything scheduled on the roadmap to create future shifts, but if you have changing shifts frequently, the API would be the easiest way!